architech-boards/brancaboard/source/STM32F0Discovery.rst

 **cgi_demo.html**
 this page is used to send commands to STM WiFi Module.

-*   For do this you must know the IP address of the STM WiFi module.
+*   To do this you need to know the IP address of the STM WiFi module.

-*   To find it I suggest to use the
+*   To find it I recommend you to use the
     **Angry IP Scanner**
     .